Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-deployment.md

 ### Stage 5: Use the Exchange!
 #### [Download Video Tutorial](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/master/solutions/Exchange/03_video_tutorials/03-stage-19.mp4?raw=true)

-__1. Mint tokens to your Metamask account.
-Will need to be done from the parity account that deployed the contract as it is the owner.__
+1. Mint tokens to your Metamask account.
+Will need to be done from the parity account that deployed the contract as it is the owner.

-__2. Submit an order!
-Note the Metamask dialog now appears to allow you, the user, to approve the transaction and therefore also pay for its execution.__
+2. Submit an order!
+Note the Metamask dialog now appears to allow you, the user, to approve the transaction and therefore also pay for its execution.

-__3. Create a new Metamask account.__
+3. Create a new Metamask account.

-__4. Send ether to it from your initial Metamask account.__
+4. Send ether to it from your initial Metamask account.

-__5. Execute the order from your new account and view the updated token balances.__
+5. Execute the order from your new account and view the updated token balances.

 __Success, your exchange is complete!__